forrestbalman/sonata-for-keyboard-and-electronics/README.md

 To compose, navigate to the localhost link and click the `compose` button.
 Once the page is open, navigate to the `pieces.svelte.js` file and create a new piece.
 Then create a new variable using the syntax of the other 3 pieces in the file as a guide: `export let titleOfThePiece = $state({})`.
 You can follow the comments at the top of the page, or use the steps below as a guide.
 Inside the curly braces...

-1. Define a colorway from the list of available colorways in theme.svelte.js
+1. Define a colorway from the list of available colorways in theme.svelte.js which is located in `src > lib`
 2. Define a font from the list of available fonts in theme.svelte.js
 3. Define a title: this is the text that will be displayed in the various headers around the site.
 4. Define a path: this is the name of the folder that contains all of the audio files for this piece.
+I recommend using a hyphen separated name for the path.
+    - After this, navigate to `static > sounds` and create a new folder with the same name as the path.
 5. Define a description: this is the text that will pop up as a tooltip when the user hovers over buttons that link to this piece.
 6. Define a text: this is the body of text that will be used for the piece.
 7. Define a config object: this object contains: